w3f/polkadot-wiki/docs/claims.md

 ---

 When Polkadot enters into its soft launch, the functionality for making on-chain claims for DOTs will already be enabled.
-If you've already made a pre-genesis claim by making a claim transaction on the Ethereum Claim Contract, then you will not need to claim again but you will need to send a free _attest_ transaction before your DOTs are sent to your account.
+If you've made a pre-genesis claim by sending a claim transaction to the Claims Contract on Ethereum, then you should already know your Polkadot address.
+You will still need to send a free transaction that will agree to the terms and conditions of your allocation.
+You must either _claim_ or _attest_ before your DOTs are available in your account.

 This guide will walk you through the steps for either making a claim or attesting to the statement.